LMDlifers/Hack4Good/README.md

 ### 3. How to Use

 #### As a Resident:
+1. **Sign-Up**:
-1. **Sign-Up**: Register using your credentials to access the dashboard.
+   - Create an account with your credentials to access all features on the dashboard.
-2. **Dashboard Features**:
+3. **Dashboard Features**:
-   - View account balance, transaction history, and pre-orders.
+   - Check your account balance and review transaction history.
-   - Add items to your shopping cart.
+   - Add items to your shopping cart seamlessly.
-   - Access additional features (e.g., Voucher Tasks) via the top-right menu.
+   - Preorder items that are currently out of stock.
+4. **Pre-Orders Tab**:
+   - Keep track of all your preordered items in one place.
+5. **Voucher Tasks Tab**:
+   - Submit tasks to earn reward points, pending admin approval.
+   - Review details of submitted tasks, including descriptions and their current status.
+6. **Request Product Tab**:
+   - Suggest new products that are not yet available in the system.
+   - View the status and details of all your submitted product requests.
+7. **Shopping Cart**:
+   - Effortlessly proceed to checkout with your selected items.
-3. **Auction House**:
+8. **Auction House**:
-   - Place bids on exclusive or special items.
+   - Participate in bidding for exclusive or limited-edition items.
-   - Enhance engagement and foster community participation.
+   - Promote engagement and strengthen the sense of community involvement.
 ---

 #### As an Admin: